-"Not only have we had astonishing numbers attending, even in the smallest communities and venues, but everyone has been really impressed by the quality of the work."
-"This tapestry exceeds the length of the Bayeux Tapestry, from which inspiration for the Prestonpans Tapestry came, by some 30 metres.
-Some 200 volunteer needleworkers from all over Scotland [...] worked together to complete this amazing piece of artwork designed by artist Andrew Crummy."
-Locations on the 2010 Tour Eriskay Community Hall Arisaig Astley Hall Invergordon Naval Heritage Museum Fort William Nevis Centre Glenuig Hall Stirling Smith Museum Blair Castle Ballroom Perth Salutation Inn Dunblane Cathedral Gullane Village Hall Duddingston Kirk Hall Prestonpans Community Centre Edinburgh's Dovecot Tapestry Studios Prestongrange Heritage Museum Introduction One of the key heritage sites in the local area is the Heritage Museum at Prestongrange on the edge of the town of Prestonpans.
+Prestongrange Heritage Museum Introduction One of the key heritage sites in the local area is the Heritage Museum at Prestongrange on the edge of the town of Prestonpans.
 The site itself has great potential for further development, not least because it embodies the industrial story of the town through its archaeology, key industrial features in pottery, brick making and mining, and its location at Morrison's Haven on the Forth - but also because the buildings on the site are ideal for the future needs of the Trust and the community.
 Being a partner with East Lothian Council in the development of this site would deliver many benefits, such as the restoration and reuse of the heritage sites, a synergy with the Council's objectives to revive the museum, and the opportunity with the Trust to create an experience that lives and breathes to encourage repeat use.
 With the display of the Tapestry the site could come alive in a new and vibrant way - with a wide and exciting offer to audiences of all kinds.
 The Trust's potential work at the Heritage Museum is an essential component of the renaissance of the site providing a visitor centre for the understanding of the battle, a display of the Tapestry, living history space, catering and a series of events and educational programmes.
 The theme of this development is "Victory, Hope and Ambition" for the community of Prestonpans - a key development for the future sustainability of the town.
 There is clear potential for this attraction that will satisfy the objectives of the Trust for this to be a regeneration project for the town.
-However, this is dependent upon the full development of the preferred site, Prestongrange Heritage Museum, by East Lothian Council with whom the Trust is working closely to develop appropriate plans.
+Funding has been sought from the Heritage Lottery Fund, and a partnership has been formed with East Lothian Council, with whom the Trust is working closely to develop appropriate plans.
 In the meantime the Trust will maintain the great momentum it has gained over the last decade - and the interpretation of the Battlefield and a programme of events as set out in the Prospectus will continue to further prove the potential of the destination and delight visitors.
-Sketch of the tapestry cloister with the bath house rooftop cafe behind.
+Concept visualisation of the Battle of Prestonpans Tapestry on display at the proposed Battle Centre at Prestongrange Bathhouse.